uberkael/krohnkite/README.md

 4. Run Kdevelop
 5. Type in filter string: krohnkite
 6. All created windows krohnkite working with will be there.
-7. Every window entry contain only not false and empty parameters.
+7. Every debug entry contains parameters except those that are false and empty.

 ## Default Key Bindings